 Vehicle eligibility is handled by the California Air Resources Board.
 Please contact [email protected] for more information.

 Yes, conversions of trucks and buses from internal combustion to hybrid and zero-emission can be funded through HVIP.
-Please refer to the FY20-21 Voucher Funding Table for more information.
+Please refer to the Voucher Funding Tables for more information.

 HVIP was created to reduce price barriers, enabling fleets to adopt more clean heavy-duty commercial vehicles.
 Created by the California Air Resources Board (CARB) in 2009, HVIP provides point-of-sale discount vouchers that reduce the purchase cost of vehicles operated in the State of California.
 HVIP vouchers make zero-emission and Low NOx buses and trucks as affordable as their traditional fossil-fueled counterparts at point of sale and reduce prices for medium- and heavy-duty hybrid vehicles.
 Funded vehicles include parcel, beverage, and food-distribution trucks, transit buses, shuttle buses, and more.

-Vouchers are awarded on a first-come, first-served basis.
-Funding is set aside at the point of a voucher request.
-This means that there is no uncertainty regarding securing funding, and no lengthy application or bid process.
+Funding status is confirmed shortly after submission with no uncertainty regarding securing funding, and no lengthy application or bid process.
 HVIP is a streamlined funding mechanism that is set up for ease of use by end-users.
 Dealers, not purchasers, are responsible for securing HVIP funding – fleet owners do not need to gain an understanding of the voucher process to receive the full benefits of HVIP funding.
 A list of participating dealers can be found in the HVIP Eligible Vehicles Catalog.